twigleg2/Nginx/README.md

 `sudo service nginx reload`\

 ## Configure Nginx to redirect ports with node:
+Remember to `npm install`!
-same as above, but paste the following into the .conf file instead:\
+Same as above, but paste the following into the .conf file instead:\
 ```
 server {
   listen 80;